filipe-pinheiro/filipe-pinheiro/README.md

 ## About me 🙋‍♂️

-I am a developer passionate about 💻 technology, with experience in 📈 data science.
-I love working on challenging projects and always seek to learn new things.
+Hello, welcome to my profile!
+I am Filipe Pinheiro, a technology enthusiast and experienced Data Science professional.
+My goal is to help companies make strategic decisions through data analysis and development of effective solutions.
+With my expertise in Python, Machine Learning, and Statistical Analysis, I can work on challenging projects and offer creative solutions to complex problems.
+I am always seeking new learning opportunities and improving my technical skills to deliver excellent work to my clients.
+If you are looking for a highly qualified and dedicated professional, you are in the right place!

 ## My skills 🛠️